Skip to content

 Lecturer on Law

-Aminta Ossom is a Lecturer on Law and Clinical Instructor in the International Human Rights Clinic, where she supervises projects focused on human rights and the global economy.
-In addition to research on socio-economic rights, she has interests in human rights diplomacy, the role of identity in advocacy, and symbioses between civil and human rights movements.
+Aminta Ossom is a Lecturer on Law and Senior Clinical Instructor in the International Human Rights Clinic, where she supervises projects focused on human rights and the global economy.
+She is also associated with the Carr Center for Human Rights Policy at the Harvard Kennedy School, where she contributes to Justice Matters, a human rights podcast.

-Prior to joining the International Human Rights Clinic in Fall 2019, Aminta was a human rights officer at the United Nations, where she supported the Subcommittee on Prevention of Torture and the special rapporteurs of the Human Rights Council in fact-finding, advocacy, and training in Africa, Latin America, Southeast Asia, and Europe.
+Prior to joining the International Human Rights Clinic in Fall 2019, Ossom was a human rights officer at the United Nations, where she supported the Subcommittee on Prevention of Torture and the special rapporteurs of the Human Rights Council in fact-finding, advocacy, and training in Africa, Latin America, Southeast Asia, and Europe.
 She returned to the United Nations in the summer of 2022 to staff the UN Permanent Forum on People of African Descent in advance of its inaugural session.